ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Here are some real-world use cases:

-- **Distributed Machine Learning Training**: Distributed Training (e.g., :ref:`Ray Train <train-docs>`) uses the placement group APIs enables gang scheduling by reserving a group of resources across Ray cluster.
+- **Distributed Machine Learning Training**: Distributed Training (e.g., :ref:`Ray Train <train-docs>` and :ref:`Ray Tune <tune-main>`) uses the placement group APIs to enable gang scheduling.
+In these settings, all resources for a trial must be available at the same time.
 Gang scheduling is a critical technique to enable all-or-nothing scheduling for deep learning training.
-- **Hyperparameter Tuning**: Hyperparameter tuning (e.g., :ref:`Ray Tune <tune-main>`) uses the placement group APIs to reserve a group of resources for each trial, which mitigates the risk of resource deadlock among trials (In a given machine learning training task, each trial only has a partial schedule of training workers allocated to it.
-As a result, none of the trials can fully schedule all of the available workers for training).
+- **Fault tolerance in distributed training**: Placement groups can be used to configure fault tolerance.
+In Ray Tune, it can be beneficial to pack related resources from a single trial together, so that a node failure impacts a low number of trials.
+In libraries that support elastic training (e.g. XGBoost-Ray), spreading the resources across multiple nodes can help to ensure training can be continued even when a node dies.

 Key Concepts
 ------------